Akira is a very active kid.

 Those months were tough on my back, but by the time she was 1 she was already running.
 I can’t even describe how it feels to look back on those days when she was just this wobbling blob to today, when we just use the stroller for a place for her to sleep in and for carting shopping bags.

 Back then, my mom would make comments like “’yung likot niya parang pang lalaki” (she’s as active as a little boy).
-I didn’t put much thought into it, but it did get me to thinking just how unbelievably energized little kids can get, and how tempting/easy it is to just hand a tablet on ChuChu TV when it’s the adult that’s tired.
+I didn’t put much thought into it, but it did get me to thinking just how unbelievably energized little kids can get, and how tempting/easy it is to just hand them a tablet when it’s the adult that’s tired.

 I am proud of J and myself for not letting up, especially in those early times, when doing something over and over and over again can drive anyone crazy.
 Especially with Akira, it seemed like she was running on willpower to master walking without help.